Anisotropic flow of convex hypersurfaces by the square root of the scalar curvature: Abstract

 \section{Abstract}

 We show the existence of a smooth solution for the flow deformed by the square root of the scalar curvature multiplied by a positive anisotropic factor $\psi$ given a strictly convex initial hypersurface in Euclidean space suitably pinched.
-We also prove the convergence of rescaled surfaces to a smooth limit manifold which is a round sphere if $\psi$ has a strict local minimum at the limit point.
+We also prove the convergence of rescaled surfaces to a smooth limit manifold which is a round sphere.
 In dimension two, it is shown that, with a volume preserving rescaling, the limit profile satisfies a soliton equation.